 Custody issues are often complicated.
 Relocation cases can be among the most difficult of all.
-If you or your ex-spouse plans on relocating, contact a family law attorney at our office for more information and to see how we can protect your rights and maintain the integrity of your family.
+If you or your ex-spouse plans on relocating, contact a Buffalo divorce lawyer at our office for more information and to see how we can protect your rights and maintain the integrity of your family.

 As a Buffalo divorce lawyer for 28 years, I have devoted myself to solving the problems that affect families throughout the Buffalo metropolitan area and Western New York.
 As a family law attorney, I make it my goal to create a partnership of trust with my clients.
 People put their trust in me to handle cases that can potentially have a long-lasting impact on not only their lives, but the lives of their family as well.